-Emma is returning from maternity leave as of April 2019!
-She will be working Tuesdays and Wednesdays.
+Emma is working Tuesdays and Wednesdays.
 Please call for an appointment.

 British-born Emma Gilbert started her professional life as a dancer.
 Training in classical ballet at The Royal Ballet School, White lodge, and The English National Ballet School in London she went on to perform in theatres and productions including the dance company of Stadttheatre Aachen, Germany, the musical Gaudì by Eric Woolfson and the renowned hit musical Notre Dame de Paris.
 Her career includes numerous freelance dance jobs in dance fashion shows, photographic and television commercials, television shows, music videos, trade shows, in Europe and worldwide.

 Throughout her physically demanding dance career Emma always held an interest in and a good instinct for massage.
 She began pursuing professional courses in massage therapy whilst still performing in dance.